 Additional information is available online and by contacting:

 This program provides scholarships for under-represented minorities in medicine.
 The primary goal is to achieve equity of opportunity in medicine and equity of access to quality health care for all groups in American society by increasing the number of minority physicians and changing the face of medicine to better reflect and serve our diverse nation.
 National Medical Fellowships programs fund need-based and merit scholarships during the first years of medical school and experienced-based opportunities for more senior students.

 Deadline: Aug.
 31.

 More information and application materials are available online or by contacting:

 The Pisacano Leadership Foundation seeks to advance family medicine by providing well-educated, community-minded leaders in primary care.
 Third-year medical students may apply to the Pisacano Scholars Leadership program for one of five scholarships to be awarded to students who will enter the fourth year with a firm and continuing commitment to the specialty of family medicine.
 Awards of $7,000 per year are made for the fourth year of medical school and three years of required residency training.

-The Foundation is especially interested in students who exhibit the highest levels of skill, compassion, and leadership.
-Among other criteria, the basis for selection includes: demonstrable leadership skills; superior academic achievement; strong communication skills ; dentifiable character and integrity; and noteworthy level of community service.
+The foundation is especially interested in students who exhibit the highest levels of skill, compassion and leadership.
+Among other criteria, the basis for selection includes: demonstrable leadership skills; superior academic achievement; strong communication skills ; identifiable character and integrity; and noteworthy level of community service.